 Links to other successful project ideas...These are NOT to be repeated!!!
 They are to give you some ideas...
-Take a look as some of the ACSEF 2014 student abstracts for some ideas.
+Take a look for some ideas.

-- This site has abstracts from winning projects from all over the state of California. - Pick a more recent year and then click on "Projects organized by category".
-Browse through the categories open it and then look through the project titles that are "hot linked" they will have an abstract you can read to learn what this student did and learned.
-Hopefully it may spark some idea for a new investigation.
-Whatever idea you come up with - be sure to turn it into a testable question and Google it to be sure it is unique. open the link and scroll to "Projects organized by category" California State Science Fair
+- This site has abstracts from winning projects from all over the state of California. - Pick a year and then click on "Projects organized by category".
+Browse the categories & open what interests you.
+Look through the project titles that are "hot linked".
+Read the abstract it may spark some idea for a new investigation that is your own.
+Whatever idea you come up with - be sure to Google it to be sure it is unique.
+California State Science Fair

-- Many years of science project summaries including entire write ups by students.
+- This site has entire science project summaries including entire write ups by students.
 Pick an award level, grade level and category to browse.
-Once the project abstract comes up, click "view project".
-These write ups by the students also give you a good example to follow for your own write up.
-Whatever idea you come up with - be sure to turn it into a testable question and Google it to be sure it is unique.
+Click "view project".
+Whatever idea you come up with - be sure to Google it to be sure it is unique.
 Canada virtual Science Fair

 - This site takes you to the topic selection wizard at the Science Buddies site.

-Browse around - be sure to select the difficulty level of advanced.
+Browse around - be sure to select the difficulty level of advanced regardless of your grade level.
 When the ideas come up - click to open each - look at the menu bar on top to view the components of the project.
 Pay most attention to "make it your own".
 Look the suggestions over and think of additional ways to change the project then google the idea you come up with.
 WARNING - students all over the world are looking at these projects...so use them as a jumping off point to build your own unique idea.
 Science Buddies Browse topics or use the Topic Selection Wizard

 - This site is geared more toward middle school: Numerous project ideas by category that can be modified to become unique and new.
 Click on a topic.
 When the projects come up look at the menu bar above and sort by difficulty - and then BROWSE looking for ideas that are middle school or higher & remember to try to give each a new twist - turn into a testable question and google it.
 Science Fair Projects